HU-336

 HU-336 is a strongly antiangiogenic compound, significantly inhibiting angiogenesis at concentrations as low as 300 nM.
 It inhibits angiogenesis by directly inducing apoptosis of vascular endothelial cells without changing the expression of pro- and antiangiogenic cytokines and their receptors.
 HU-336 is highly effective against tumor xenografts in nude mice.
-Although it is technically the oxidized quinone of delta-8 THC, it is entirely non psychoactive.
+Although it is the oxidized (quinone) form of delta-8 THC, it is entirely non psychoactive.